eebbi/BankApp/README.md

 The application is done in Java and Swing, also with the help of WindowBuilder to make a working UI.

+Installation
+---

+Download the project files and open them in a IDE that you prefer (for example, Eclipse), and you are ready to go!

+---

+Usage
+---
 When the user first starts the application, there is a textfield to input your name in, and a "Login" button below that.
 The input on the "your name" textfield does not matter.